Headaches in children

 A number of factors can cause your child to develop headaches.
 Factors include:

 - Illness and infection.
 Common illnesses such as colds, flu, and ear and sinus infections are some of the most frequent causes of headaches in children.
-More-serious infections, such as meningitis or encephalitis, also can cause headaches, but are usually accompanied by other signs and symptoms, such as fever and neck stiffness.
+Very rarely, meningitis or encephalitis may cause headaches.

 - Head trauma.
 Bumps and bruises can cause headaches.
 Although most head injuries are minor, seek prompt medical attention if your child falls hard on his or her head or gets hit hard in the head.
 Also, contact a doctor if your child's head pain steadily worsens after a head injury.